What to order at Tim Ho Wan?

 Then you can always order a round of shiu mai (dumplings with a mix of pork and prawns) or har gow (dumplings with prawns), which are nice but not memorable in the same way as the dishes I have mentioned above.
 I have also heard that the Ma Lai Go (steamed sponge cake) is supposed to be very good, but I have not tried it yet myself.

-I did not like the turnip cake that everybody is raving about, and the chicken feet and congee was not for me either.
+I did not like the turnip cake that everybody is raving about, and the chicken feet was not for me either.

-There are several Tim Ho Wan branches in Hong Kong (and abroad), but here is the address to the branch in Sham Shui Po (the only one with a Michelin Star in 2020):
+There are several Tim Ho Wan branches in Hong Kong (and abroad), but here is the address to the branch in Sham Shui Po that used to have a Michelin star.

 Tim Ho Wan, 9-11 Fuk Wing Street, Sham Shui Po, Hong Kong